Self-proclaimed cartel hitman sentenced to death for double murder, beheading roommate

 UTAH DEATH ROW INMATE FEATURED IN BEST-SELLING BOOK DIES IN PRISON

-Defense attorneys had asked for a life sentence, saying Acosta-Ojeda grew up surrounded by violence and a brain injury may have affected him.
+Defense attorneys had asked for a life sentence, saying Acosta-Ojeda grew up surrounded by violence in Monterrey, Mexico, and a brain injury may have affected him.

 “Some people can get better,” prosecutor Tim Rodgers said.
 “Some are just bad.”